monostere0/aws-rss-scanner/readme.md

 The application is deployed using AWS CDK.
 You can find more about it [at this url](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).

-After setting up CDK, all you need to do is run `npm run build` which will:
+After setting up CDK, all you need to do is run `npm run deploy` which will:

 - Build the typescript source code found under [src](./src)
 - Deploy the lambda function along with the CloudWatch event and the S3 Bucket using the [CDK code](./deploy.ts) included.
 In order to know that things are going in the right direction, this is more or less what you should see in your terminal as things progress: